 - Students are expected to help keep the school and grounds clean and free from trash.
-Students will not be dismissed from school until the floor is clean and the classroom is neat and orderly.
-Fourth through sixth grade students help with outdoor trash pick-up on a rotating basis. - Students who deface, damage, destroy, or lose property belonging to the school or others, may be required to make restitution, and may also be suspended or expelled.
-Parents/guardians shall be financially responsible should their child be required to make restitution.

-- Students who damage or lose textbooks will be fined as follows: - o For a book requiring replacement, a fee equal to the cost of the book will be charged to the student. - For excessive wear and tear, a fee of \$1.50 (or more, at principal's discretion) will be charged to the student. - For damaged book pages, the students will be charged \$.50 each.
+Students will not be dismissed from a class until all paper is picked up from the floor and the room is neat and orderly.
+Elementary (fourth through sixth grade) students help with outdoor trash pick-up on a rotating basis. - Students who deface, damage, destroy, or lose property belonging to the school or others, may be required to make restitution, and may be expelled.
+Parents/guardians shall be financially responsible should their child be required to make restitution. - Students who damage or lose textbooks will be fined as follows: - For a book requiring replacement, a fee equal to the cost of the book will be charged to the student. - For excessive wear and tear, a fee of \$1.50 (or more, at principal's discretion) will be charged to the student. - For damaged book pages, the students will be charged \$.50 each.